nickkluft/XSensorPressureMat/README.md

     Date/Time Fields - Frame Timestamp

-    Center of Pressure Coordniates: Rel to upper-left conrener of sensor
+    Center of Pressure Coordniates: Rel to upper-left cornner of sensor

 *Files in repository: